Sport in Ireland: Boxing

+As of 2023, large-scale professional boxing events have not taken place in Ireland since a 2016 gangland shooting at a weigh-in at the Regency hotel in Dublin.

 Athletics

 Athletics in Ireland is governed by Athletics Ireland, and in Northern Ireland by Athletics Northern Ireland.
 Athletics has seen some of the Ireland's highest performers at the Olympics, with several Irish athletes performing well for both the Republic of Ireland and Great Britain & Northern Ireland at the games over the years.
 Denis Horgan won the shot put 13 times at the AAAs, (still holding a title for greatest number of individual titles won), before emigrating to the United States where he won a number of American titles.
 Horgan also broke the world record on several occasions and silver at the 1908 Olympics.
 Dr. Pat O'Callaghan (also from North Cork) won the hammer throw in 1928 and again in 1932 at the Olympic Games.
 Bob Tisdall also won gold for Ireland in 1932, competing in the 400m hurdles.
 In the late 20th and early 21st century, notable athletes have included Ron Delany, Mary Peters, John Treacy, Eamonn Coghlan, Sonia O'Sullivan and Robert Heffernan.

 The Dublin Marathon and Belfast Marathon are run annually and are two of the most popular athletics events in the country.
 The Women's Mini Marathon in Dublin consistently gets upwards of 40000 competitors.